turingschool-examples/challenges/active_record_and_database_design.markdown

 * Can you select all tasks where the user_id is 2?
 Try `Task.where(...`
 * What's the difference between the query above and `Task.find_by(user_id: 2)?
 * Can you select the status with a specific id?
 Try `Status.find(...`

+#### Extension

+Create a `/statuses` route in your controller that renders a view with clickable links for each status.
+The link should go to a `/statuses/:id` route that renders a view with all tasks associated with that status.